nd1012/ObjectValidation/src/ObjectValidation/README.md

 The `ValidationTemplateIfAttribute` allows to apply a template only in case a condition was met (just as with the `RequiredIfAttribute`).

+## Deny and force type validation

+Using the `ValidatableTypes` class you can define types which are not validated, or which are forced to be vlidated, in addition to the default type filter, which doesn't validate a type if

+- it's a non-enum value type
+- it's an array
+- the type was marked with a `NoValidationAttribute` attribute

+A denied type can't be forced to be validated.

+You can add a generic type definition for generic (final) types, and also abstract types or interfaces.
+Anyway, when determining if a type should be validated, its generic type definition (if the given type is generic) will be checked, too - but not inherited (maybe abstract) types or interfaces.

+Per default these types won't be validated:

+- `string`
+- `object`
+- `IQueryable<>`

+**NOTE**: `string` and `object` shouldn't be removed from the denied type list!

+By attaching to the `ValidatableTypes.OnIsTypeValidatable`, you can make a conditional exception for an usually not validated type.

 ## Force to fail with an exception